How to Have a Clutter-Free Bathroom Quickly

 If you are just seeing my blog for the first time, last week we discussed clutter and how overwhelming it can be.
 We talked about how to have a clutter-free bedroom quickly and how decluttering doesn’t have to be overwhelming.
-There is a free printable clutter-free bedroom checklist over there, so go ahead and grab that and get started!

 For those that saw last week’s post, how did you do on last week’s bedroom declutter challenge?
 Did you make any progress?
 I got rid of a lot of stuff from my bedroom and it feels a lot less overwhelming in there now.
 There is more of a calm and peaceful feeling when I walk into my bedroom now that all the clutter is gone.